 If she was to leave, her daughter would fall as easy prey to the trappings of the world she knew was wrong.
 She would not stand any sort of chance of a free life with the wolves of the Dark Lord's still circling around her family, and her brother's family.
 Julienne was going to take it upon herself to stay and protect her daughter, by equipping her with the abilities to break free and to leave.

 And she was going to make†bleeding sure that her daughter knew what she had learned after all those years of rebellion: that love doesn't make you weak, and that one man's hate could destroy the world.†

-Also, just a warning this will contain spoilers from the 7th book along with a few minor deviations.
+The rest of this story will contain spoilers from the 7th book along with a few minor deviations.
 The most obvious deviation, and really the only one, is Julienne's existence and any other Malfoys I create from here.
-The rest of the story will follow canon and could be seen as the Slytherin DH-companion if you would like ;)
+Otherwise 'Inside Death' could be seen as a possible Slytherin DH-companion if you would like ;)